tytydraco/yessleep/out/My_tumor_spoke_Its_message_was_a_countdown_Part_1.md

 Scorpion Dave turned towards the camper, “Come on.
 We’ll smoke and talk about what’s troubling ya.”

-The inside of his trailer was a cyclone of unchecked bachelorhood.
-Dog-eared philosophy books and empty pizza boxes.
-Piles of dirty clothes and Amazon packages.
-Classic rock and titty posters tacked to the walls.
-A vinyl collection.
-And a perpetual thick cloud of haze surrounding it all.
+The inside of his trailer was a cyclone of filth.
+Dog-eared books, old pizza boxes, heaps of dirty clothes, classic rock and titty posters, a dusty vinyl collection, and a thick cloud of haze governing it all.

 I spied a stack of cash on the counter and entertained the brief daydream of snatching it.
 That thought disintegrated as soon as he pulled a polished 9mm from his waistband and set it next to the bills.